shaik-adnan1/Docs_here/Git_issues_Terminal-errors.md

 This error is basically thrown at you beacuse, a push has already been made on the master branch and the commit you are trying to make is "behind".

+One of the cause maybe that
+--- There exists a README file in the repo that was added during repository creation and a README file in the folder you want to commit
+--- these clash causing the following error

 What that means is that the files in your github repository and working local directory aren't matching!!